padrinoDB/Rpadrino/cran-comments.md

-This is the first submission of RPadrino.
+This is a resubmission of the first submission of Rpadrino.
+We have corrected the title case in the description, and added DOIs for background on the methods.

 Additional information on this submission: